casbin/jcasbin/README.md

 We provide Spring Boot support, you can use [casbin-spring-boot-starter](https://github.com/jcasbin/casbin-spring-boot-starter) to quickly develop in SpringBoot

-In casbin-spring-boot-starter, we made the following adjustments.
+In casbin-spring-boot-starter, we made the following adjustments:

 1. Rewrite JDBCAdapter to support a variety of commonly used JDBC databases
 2. Implement RedisWatcher
-4. IDEA Editor Configuration Tips
+3. IDEA Editor Configuration Tips
-5. Provide default configuration, automatic assembly
+4. Provide default configuration, automatic assembly
-6. SpringSecurity integration (future)
+5. SpringSecurity integration (future)
-7. Shiro integration (future)
+6. Shiro integration (future)

 https://github.com/jcasbin/casbin-spring-boot-starter

 ## Contributors

 This project exists thanks to all the people who contribute.
 <a href="https://github.com/casbin/jcasbin/graphs/contributors"><img src="https://opencollective.com/jcasbin/contributors.svg?width=890&button=false" /></a>

 ## Backers